-The battery is too hot to start charging if the $[\overline{f}]$ light flashes alternately green and orange.
-Shut down the computer, disconnect the computer from the electrical outlet and allow the computer and the battery to cool to room temperature.
+The battery is too hot to start charging if the $\lceil \overline{\gamma} \rceil$ light flashes alternately green and orange.
+Disconnect the computer from the electrical outlet and allow the computer and the battery to cool to room temperature.
 Then connect the computer to an electrical outlet to continue charging the battery.

-For more information on resolving problems with a battery, see page 50.
+For more information about resolving problems with a battery, see "Power Problems" on page 49.